jamesmunns/jamesmunns-ng/content/blog/fixed-point-math.md

     // Distance to next value - perform 256 slot linear interpolation

-    // Here, I take the top 8 bits of the 24 bit "decimal" part of the number.
+    // Here, I take the top 8 bits of the 24 bit "decimal" part of
-    // This will be used to interpolate one of 256 positions between the two
+    // the number.
+This will be used to interpolate one of
+    // 256 positions between the two LUT positions.
+    //
-    // LUT positions.
-This is to reduce error between the "steps" of each LUT
+    // This is to reduce error between the "steps" of each LUT
     // value in our table
     let off = ((val >> 16) & 0xFF) as i32; // 0..=255

     // Here, we "weight" each sample based on how close we are at.
-We multiply
+We
-    // this to a total of 256x larger than our original sample, split between
+    // multiply this to a total of 256x larger than our original
-    // how close we are between the two samples.
-We multiply each, then add them
+    // sample, split between how close we are between the two samples.
-    // back together
-    let cur_weight = base_val.wrapping_mul(256i32.wrapping_sub(off));
+    // We multiply each, then add them back together let cur_weight = base_val.wrapping_mul(256i32.wrapping_sub(off));
     let nxt_weight = next_val.wrapping_mul(off);
     let ttl_weight = cur_weight.wrapping_add(nxt_weight);

-    // Our number is now the weighted average of the two LUT samples, but 256x too big.
+    // Our number is now the weighted average of the two LUT samples,
-    // Reduce it down with a right shift operation. let ttl_val = ttl_weight >> 8; // div 256
+    // but 256x too big.
+Reduce it down with a right shift operation. let ttl_val = ttl_weight >> 8; // div 256

     // Un-sign-extend this back to an i16, to use as a sample let ttl_val = ttl_val as i16;

-    // Set the linearly interpolated value to the left and right channel i.iter_mut().for_each(|i| *i = ttl_val);
+    // Set the linearly interpolated value to the left and
+    // right channel
+    i.iter_mut().for_each(|i| *i = ttl_val);

-    // Adjust our phase angle by the "increment" we calculated earlier. cur_offset = cur_offset.wrapping_add(incr);
+    // Adjust our phase angle by the "increment" we calculated earlier cur_offset = cur_offset.wrapping_add(incr);
 });
 ```